rhoot/Gw2Browser/README.md

 Keep in mind that if you keep tree items expanded while the indexer is running, or while an index is being read, the process is *a lot* slower.

+The latest Win32 binary can always be found at http://skold.cc/gw2browser/

 Authors
 -------